Mortgages For Temps and Agency Workers

 Eligibility and affordability requirements

-If you want to know some of the important areas for lenders with regard to eligibility and affordability, here’s how your mortgage deal could be affected if you’re an agency worker or are employed on a temporary/casual contract basis:
+If you want to know some of the important areas for lenders about eligibility and affordability, here’s how your mortgage deal could be affected if you’re an agency worker or are employed on a temporary/casual contract basis:

 Affordability

-How much you can borrow is largely determined by a multiple of your annual salary or income with the most common being 4.5 times your annual salary.
+How much you can borrow is largely determined by a multiple of your annual salary or income, the most common being 4.5 times your annual salary.
 As an agency or temporary worker, it may be the case that your income fluctuates over time depending on the contract.
-Most mortgage lenders will take an average over a specific period – typically 12 months – to use for this calculation.
+Most mortgage lenders will take an average over a specific period – typically 12 months – for this calculation.

 Mortgage Affordability Calculator